Zori Balayan: Biography

 Balayan was born in Stepanakert, Nagorno-Karabakh Autonomous Oblast (Azerbaijan SSR).
 He graduated from the Ryazan State Medical University in 1963.
-From 1971 to 1973 he traversed the Kamchatka and Chokotskaya tundras on dog-sleds, traveling as far as the North Sea.
+From 1971 to 1973, he traversed the Kamchatka and Chokotskaya tundras on dog-sleds, traveling as far as the North Sea.
 In his essay "Hearth," published during the pre-perestroika era, he tried to demonstrate the Armenian identity of Nagorno-Karabakh and identified Nakhichevan as historically belonging to Armenia.
-He further regarded Turks (including Azerbaijan) as an enemy of both Russia and Armenia.
+He further regarded the Turks (including Azerbaijanis) as an enemy of both Russia and Armenia.
 Azerbaijani historian Isa Gambar criticized Balayan's book in an article entitled Old Songs and New Legends.

-In 1988 he and Armenian poet Silva Kaputikyan were received by Mikhail Gorbachev and discussed the absence of Armenian-language television programs and textbooks in Nagorno-Karabakh schools as well as other concerns of Karabakh's majority-Armenian population.
+In 1988, he and Armenian poet Silva Kaputikyan were received by Mikhail Gorbachev and discussed the absence of Armenian-language television programs and textbooks in Nagorno-Karabakh schools as well as other concerns of Karabakh's majority-Armenian population.

 In October 1993, he signed the Letter of Forty-Two.

 Balayan is a journalist for the weekly Russian-language publication Literaturnaya Gazeta.

-Controversy
+Book forgery

-There exists an allegation, mainly propagated by mainstream Azerbaijani and Turkish sources, that Zori Balayan confessed to the killing of an Azerbaijani child.
-The allegations are purported to be from a paragraph in a book entitled Revival of Our Souls or Revival of Our Spirits, supposedly written by Zori Balayan.
-Balayan, as well as the Ministry of Foreign Affairs of Armenia, have come out denying him having ever written such a book.
-Ayse Gunaysu, member of the Committee Against Racism and Discrimination of the Human Rights Association of Turkey (Istanbul branch) has said "it should be quite obvious, from the language used in depicting the torture, that the quotation was wholly made up."
-Onur Caymaz, a Turkish writer, who originally backed the allegation, stated that he was wrong and that Balayan hadn't written such a book.
+Sometime after the end of the First Nagorno-Karabakh War, a number of Azerbaijani and Turkish sources began to quote a passage from a book supposedly written by Balayan titled Revival of Our Souls (sometimes given as Revival of Our Spirits as well), wherein he confesses to brutally murdering an Azerbaijani child during the war.
+Balayan, as well as the Ministry of Foreign Affairs of Armenia, have come out to deny him having ever written such a book.
+Ayşe Günaysu, a member of the Committee Against Racism and Discrimination of the Human Rights Association of Turkey (Istanbul branch), stated that "it should be quite obvious, from the language used in depicting the torture, that the quotation was wholly made up."
+Onur Caymaz, a Turkish writer, who originally backed the allegation, stated that he was wrong and that Balayan never wrote such a book.

-Interpol
+Interpol refused the arrest warrant

-The authorities in Azerbaijan allege that Balayan was involved in a terrorist bombing of the metro in Baku in 1994.
+Azerbaijani authorities allege that Balayan was involved in a terrorist bombing of the metro in Baku in 1994.
 In a letter to Balayan, the general secretary of Interpol, however, stated that the agency considered the complaint politically motivated and that it had removed Balayan from its wanted list as a result.